 The whiskers are an instantly recognizable feature of all felines.
 So, it can be alarming when a cat’s whiskers break off all of a sudden.
-It makes you wonder if anything is wrong with your cat’s health.
+It makes you wonder if something is wrong with your cat’s health.

 - 1 What is the Function of Whiskers in Cats?